-Colorado's hut systems, including the famed 10th Mountain Division huts, are well-equipped to provide warmth and rest after a vigorous day in the sun and snow during the winter (typically November to May).
+Colorado's hut systems, including the famed 10th Mountain Division huts (used for training soldiers to fight in high altitudes during WWII), are well-equipped to provide warmth and rest after a vigorous day in the sun and snow during the winter (typically November to May).

 What to Expect

 All the huts in Colorado are extremely popular, so advanced planning and reservations are imperative.
+Reserving for each hut system is different, so check out individual websites.
 Huts sleep between three and 20 people, and it's normal to share it with other skiers and snowshoers using the trails.
 They typically include beds and some sort of stove; water is generally obtained by melting snow.

 Colorado Hut Systems

 10th Mountain Division Hut Association

 Colorado's 10th Mountain Division Hut System is located between Aspen, Leadville and Vail.
 Linked by more than 350 miles of trails at an elevation of 9,700 to 11,700 feet, it provides winter recreation enthusiasts access to the White River, Arapaho and San Isabel National Forests.
 The system includes 30 huts with an average route of 6 to 7 miles and a 1,500- to 2,500-foot elevation gain between each.
 Most of the huts sleep 16 people, but the size ranges from capacities of three to 20.
 The association's name "honors the men of 10th Mountain Division of the U.S. Army, who trained during World War II at Camp Hale in central Colorado."

 Summit Huts Association